thedevdavid/merge-conflict-exercise/something.md

 React Meta-Framework Usage
-TanStack Form is compatible with React out of the box, supporting SSR and being framework-agnostic.
-However, specific configurations are necessary, according to your chosen framework.

-Today we support the following meta-frameworks:

-TanStack Start
-Next.js
-Remix
-Using TanStack Form in TanStack Start
+## Using TanStack Form in TanStack Start
-This section focuses on integrating TanStack Form with TanStack Start.

 TanStack Start Prerequisites
 Start a new TanStack Start project, following the steps in the TanStack Start Quickstart Guide